perigrin/the-room/_posts/2023-07-25-perl-roguelike-part-6.md

 the attacker rolls higher than the defender, they hit.
 Damage is calculated by taking the difference of the two rolls.[^2]

 So we're going to need some abilities: Strength, Armor, Damage, and Hit Points.
 Let's add a new class to our Entities module.

 ```
 class Abilities {
     use List::Util qw(min);

     field $strength :param;
-    field $damage   :param //= $strength;
     field $armor    :param //= 1;
     field $max_hp   :param(hp);
     field $hp = $max_hp;